awesome-soft/awesome-firefox-extensions/README.md

 ## Smarter Shopping
 * [Honey](https://addons.mozilla.org/en-US/firefox/addon/honey) - Automatically find and try coupon codes with 1-click.
 Works at thousands of stores in the US, Canada, Australia, India and the UK.

+## Fun
+* [Emoji Cheatsheet](https://addons.mozilla.org/en-US/firefox/addon/emoji-cheatsheet) - A reference for the codes to generate Emojis on popular sites like GitHub or Basecamp and Unicode characters for Twitter and Facebook.